safespring/docs/content/storage/object-locking.md

 ![Veeam Immutable Setting](/images/immutable-setting.png)

-To use this feature two prerequisites must be met:
 Before this can be done Safespring must create a bucket with the Object locking feature enabled.
 Contact support@safespring.com to request such a bucket.